appsecpleb/CTFs/ethernaut/1-fallback/README.md

 }
 ```

-The second section of the code in which the contract owner may be reassigned is found within the receieve ("Recieve Ether") function:
+The second section of the code in which the contract owner may be reassigned is found within the receieve ("Receive Ether") function:

 ```solidity
 receive() external payable {